 SCHOOLS ONLY RECEIVE THIS FUNDING IF PARENTS REGISTER THEIR CHILD AS QUALIFYING.

-To check if you are eligible, please visit Cumbria County Council - Apply for Free School Meals
+To check if you are eligible, please visit Cumberland Council website - Free School Meals

 Barriers to Learning